inbravo/travel/september-2019/README.md

 *	Back to the home stay and now time to relax and enjoy the small town delicacies and culture
 *	Checked with locals about the Kaza-Manali route, which is one of the most difficult in entire region
 *	Locals suggested to start as early as possible, Its only 200 kilometers but its one the offroad heaven
 *	Road from Kaza to Manali is open only June to October.
-It can be closed anytime now because its October
+It can be closed anytime now because its already October
-*	Not expecting anyone to assist me in this difficult zone, so i am better prepared to pass it alone
+*	Not expecting anyone to assist me in during tomorrows ride, so i am better prepared to pass it alone
-*	Bought a pair of long gum boots, helpful to cross to water streams.
-Also scrounged some bread and butter for tomorrow
+*	Bought a pair of long gum boots, helpful to cross the water streams.
+Also scrounged some bread and butter for tomorrows breakfast
 *	Went to bed at around 10 PM so that next days ride can be started early

 ##	Kaza to Manali (Rangrik, Losar, Kunzum, Batal, Chota Dara and Rohtang)